mcandre/elements-of-commit-style/branching_and_tagging.md

 ## Tag releases.

 When a milestone has been reached, like a set of features and bugfixes implemented, create a version control tag.
 For example, engineers may want to compare code between versions to diagnose a bug.
+Or, libraries that depend on one another can use a tagged, non-SNAPSHOT version to avoid API fluctuation.

-Tagging helps people later check out the code at a specific point in time, in terms of a given version number, to help answer these sorts of questions about a codebase.
+Tagging records the code at a specific point in time, in terms of a given version number and commit ID, in a way that helps answer these sorts of questions about a codebase.

 Example: